Health Benefits and Side Effects of Cabbage

 Be careful while eating cabbage at these times:

-• Soon After Meals: The body needs time to process the main meal first
+- Soon After Meals: Avoid eating cabbage immediately after a meal, as the body needs time to digest the main meal first

 Facts About Cabbage